farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 #### Parameters

-`session` - The flow session provided by Corda, which we will use to respond to the initiating party..
+`session` - The flow session provided by Corda, which we will use to respond to the initiating party.

 #### Return type